How to Choose the Best Strings For Electric Guitar and Bass Guitar

 Best Places to Buy Guitar Strings

 If you own a guitar you will need to know where to buy replacement guitar strings.
-If you live in a town of any significant size you can probably find a local guitar store which sells strings.
+If you live in a town of any significant size you can probably find a local guitar store that sells strings.
 Regardless of where you live, you can usually find the great deals on guitar strings from online stores such as Musicians Friend or Sweetwater.